2015 Background & Mission Statement

 Film Festival as a qualifying festival for

-the Short Films category in both narrative and documentay short for the Annual Academy Awards.
+the Short Films category, and in 2013 it was notified that it was a qualifying festival in the documentary short category.
 With more than 7,000 film festivals worldwide, only

 19 have this recognition in both categories.
 In 2009, Flickers was notified by the Academy that it would be the official Rhode Island host for Oscar Night® America which it has hosted annually.
 Now known as the Red Carpet Experience: Providence, it has become a signature Winter event in Rhode Island.
 (Save the date for Sunday, February 22, 2015 for the next Red Carpet Experience: Providence).